feedyard/circleci-docker/README.md

 Based on alpine linux for use as a primary container in the circleci setup_remote_docker environment.

-Includes a set of packages to assist in building images:
+Includes a set of packages to assist in building infrastructure-as-code related images:

+ruby (2.4.1)
+python3 (3.6.1)
 docker (17.05)
 docker-compose (1.15)

-and InSpec to support container testing strategy.
+and InSpec (1.35.1) to support container testing strategy.

 See CHANGELOG for list of installed packages/versions